Old Apostolic Lutheran Church: Ministers and activities

-The OALC is lay oriented and has a layman approach to the ministry, meaning the preachers are not paid by the church and the preachers do not have a theological education or ordination.
+The OALC is lay-oriented and has a layman approach to the ministry, meaning the preachers are not paid by the church and the preachers do not have a theological education or ordination.
 However, they do have a procedure for training their preachers.
 New preachers are selected by the congregation and the existing preachers.
 Preachers are expected to work full-time to support their families while also maintaining their preachers' responsibilities to the congregation.
-Each local congregation has many preachers and no one preacher preaches every Sunday; rather they take turns preaching.
+Each local congregation has many preachers and no one preacher preaches every Sunday; rather, they take turns preaching.
 Once a person is chosen as a preacher, they generally serve for the rest of their lives.
 Some preachers are put on missionary work and they are called as missionary men or missionary preachers.
 Missionary men travel on missions and hold meetings in United States and Canada.
 Communion services are held on the first Sunday of every month, which is designated as Communion Sunday.
 Sunday School is also held.
-In the OALC lay preachers function as pastors, they preach in services and administer baptism and communion.
-Preachers distribute communion, but if they don't have enough preachers, then male parishioners may help.
+In the OALC lay preachers function as pastors; they preach in services and administer baptism and communion.
+Preachers distribute communion, but if they do not have enough preachers, then male parishioners may help.
 Preachers also officiate at funeral services, but only those preachers who have licenses from the state conduct weddings.

 The OALC was the first Laestadian church which had English-speaking preachers.
 This began in 1899.
 The prevalent language is English, although sermons have been translated from Finnish into English to some degree.
 They still read Laestadius' sermons in their services.
 OALC activities are traditional Laestadian.
 OALC traditionally holds special Christmas and midsummer services, as in Scandinavia.
 The Christmas services alternate among Minneapolis, Detroit, Newark, and Brush Prairie.
 In Alaska they also hold mission services.

+In 2025, the OALC church in Duluth was accused of systematically minimizing and failing to report child abuse by a member of its congregation over many years; the pastor allegedly repeatedly held "forgiveness sessions" in which he urged victims to forgive their attacker.
+The church argued that as the pastor was unpaid, he was not a mandated reporter under Minnesota law.